-In addition, the Statutory Auditors attended meetings of the Board of Directors held in 2017.
-As shown in the table below, their average attendance percentage was 96.30%.
+In addition, the Statutory Auditors attended meetings of the Board of Directors held in 2018.
+As shown in the table below, their average attendance percentage was 94.44%.
 A breakdown is provided below:

-Statutory Auditors Number of Board of Directors meeting attended in 2017 Percentage
+Statutory Auditors Number of Board of Directors meeting attended in 2018 Percentage

-In office at December 31, 2017
+In office at December 31, 2018

-Serenella Rossi 9 of 9 100
+Serenella Rossi 6 of 6 100

-Lorenzo Pozza 8 of 8 100
+Lorenzo Pozza 6 of 6 100

-Gabriele Villa 7 of 8 87.50
+Gabriele Villa 5 of 6 83.33

-Left post in 2017

-Giuseppe Cagliero 1 of 1 100

-Leonello Schinasi 1 of 1 100

 The Chairman of the Board of Statutory Auditors coordinates the activities of this entity and serves as liaison with other corporate bodies involved in the governance of the system of controls.
-Also, during 2017, the Chairman of the Board of Statutory Auditors was invited to attend the meetings of the Compensation Committee and those of the OB and attended them on a regular basis.
-In addition, all Statutory Auditors were informed about upcoming meetings of the Committee of Independent Directors and at least one Statutory Auditor usually attended the meetings.
-Lastly, the exchange of information between the Board of Statutory Auditors and the Control and Risk Committee takes place through the regular attendance to committee meetings by one or more Statutory Auditors and a representative of the Independent Auditors is invited on a regular basis to attend meetings of statutory Auditors to report on the findings of the audits they performed.
+Also during 2018, the Chairman of the Board of Statutory Auditors was invited to attend the meetings of the Compensation Committee and those of the OB and attended them on a regular basis.
+In addition, all Statutory Auditors were informed about upcoming meetings of the Committee of Independent Directors and at least one Statutory Auditor - typically the Chairman of the Board of Statutory Auditors - usually attended the meetings.
+Lastly, the exchange of information between the Board of Statutory Auditors and the Control and Risk Committee takes place through the regular attendance to committee meetings by one or more Statutory Auditors and a representative of the Independent Auditors is invited on a regular basis to attend meetings of the Board of Statutory Auditors to report on the findings of the audits they performed.
 In addition, usually once a year, the Company's Board of Statutory Auditors meets with the Boards of Statutory Auditors of the main subsidiaries to exchange information about the Company's activities.